 The other lie Satan tells are for the “bad” people – the ones who lie and cheat and steal or routinely give into other sins as a way of life.
 Satan whispers these words to them: you’re so horrible that no one and nothing can save you.
 You deserve every bit of every bad thing you have coming to you in this life and in the next.
 You are beyond forgiveness.
 God can never forgive or forget the horrible things you’ve done in your life.
 You are doomed and you are going to hell, so just forget about trying to get right with God – there is no way you ever can.
 The Bible has many responses to this lie as well.
 When you look at the life of Christ and read through the gospels of Matthew, Mark, Luke and John, you’ll see that Jesus sought out these very kinds of people the most.
 He didn’t waste time or effort on the self-righteous but spent time with the publicans and the sinners.
 John 3:16 tells us that “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish, but have eternal life.”
 God loves everyone and does not want anyone to perish.
 Every person ever born into this world is included in Jesus’ call to repentance.
 2 Peter 3:9 tells us that God “is longsuffering toward us, not willing that any should perish but that all should come to repentance.”
 If you’ve avoided facing your sins because you have fallen victim to Satan’s lie that you’re too terrible to save, please recognize the truth that God’s salvation is really available to you.
 I pray that you will welcome and accept His loving forgiveness.

-Read more articles by Andree Penrice or search for articles on the same topic or others.
+Read more articles by Andree Penrice or search for other articles by topic below.